Company website

 'We only sell through our own retail outlets, direct to customers.'

-As a fourth-generation family-owned chocolate business originating in Adelaide, Haigh's is no stranger to the ins and outs of chocolate world.
+As a fourth-generation family-owned chocolate business originating in Adelaide, Haigh’s is no stranger to the ins and outs of the chocolate world.
 Alister explains that his father, John Haigh, made a conscious decision to steer clear of supermarket-based distribution in the 1960s.

 As with any company, being aware of existing and future challenges is a must.
 Alister doesn't need to sugar-coat these realities: There's always the potential for an overseas chain of chocolate shops choosing to open their doors in Australia, for instance.